redox-os/website/content/news/rsoc-dwrr.md

 # [Deficit Weighted Round Robin Scheduler](https://en.wikipedia.org/wiki/Deficit_round_robin)

-Following the debacle at the bar, the offer for free drinks is now over, but the bartenders REALLY like to give free drinks, so they come up with a solution, a stone to kill two birds!
+Following the debacle at the bar, the offer for free drinks is now over, but the bartenders REALLY like to give free drinks, so they come up with a solution!

 They set up 3 token dispensers, each giving out tokens at different speeds, 1, 2, and 4 tokens per second.
 Three queues form along these dispensers, with a bouncer assigning each customer to a row.
 The price for a beer has been decided as two tokens, so customer standing in queue A waits two ticks before leaving, while the customer in queue C can afford two beers in just one tick.
 The customer then leaves the queue and "purchases" the beer!